wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msidentity-application-types/includes/3-exercise-single-page-applications.md

 }
 ```

-Finally, add the following two functions to implement a sign in and sign out capability for the button on the page:
+Finally, add the following two functions to implement a sign in and sign out capability for the button on the page.

 Add the following function immediately before the `// TODO: add FUNCTIONS before this line` comment: